 Location: Salgados, Pera / Vale de Parra; Silves and Albufeira municipalities, Central Algarve | Coordinates: 37° 5′ 41.8086″ N, -8° 20′ 5.6076″ W (Lat/Long); 37.094947 N, -8.334891 W (decimal degrees) | Code: SL1 | Completion Time: up to 2-3 hours | Best Time for Birdwatching: Spring, Autumn and Winter; all seasons offer good birding opportunities | Legal Status: None; however, it is considered an Important Bird Area (IBA – Birdlife International) | Activities: birding; nature walks; cycling, running & other outdoor activities; sightseeing; water sports; extreme sports;

 The eastern bank of the lagoon runs along a golf course enclosing several man-made ponds and small lakes.
 It is always worthwhile to explore the boundaries of the golf course, as this is the preferred habitat of the iconic Purple Swamphen.
 The former agricultural areas extending northwest will (in all probability) be replaced by a large resort: in spite of all the persistent efforts carried out by several Portuguese and foreign institutions – like the SPEA and the RSPB – this site completely lacks legal protection status, and it is therefore subjected to several environmental threats.
 In fact, Salgados shelters regionally significant populations of waterbirds that include migrating and wintering Spoonbills, Glossy Ibis, Purple Herons, Black-winged Stilts, and the country’s only breeding Ferruginous Ducks (a globally endangered species).
 Together with the White-headed Duck and the Spotted Crake, this duck is one of rarest waterbirds that have been observed at the Salgados lagoon.
 Commoner duck species include the Red-crested and Common Pochards, the Shoveler, the Gadwall, the Garganey, Mallards, Eurasian Teals and Northern Pintails.
-The quantity of ducks may increase rather substantially during autumn and winter but, ultimately, the amount of birds will depend on the water levels of the shallow lagoon.
+The quantity of ducks may increase rather substantially during autumn and winter but, ultimately, the number of birds will depend on the water levels of the shallow lagoon.
 Tipically, the most abundant waterbirds are the Eurasian Coot, the Little Grebe and the Moorhen.